-The above locations are all beautiful but i also love exploring meaningful locations with our couples!
+The above locations are all beautiful but I also love exploring meaningful locations with my couples!

-we’ve photographed sessions everywhere from Richmond to New York City to Austin, Texas.
-If you have a location in mind that is significant to the two of you, let us know because if our schedules align, we might be able to take your engagement photos outside of our normal area.
+While I take most of our engagement sessions in the Okanagan Valley I have photographed sessions everywhere from Vancouver to Toronto.
+If you have a location in mind that is significant to the two of you, let us know because if our schedules align, I might be able to take your engagement photos anywhere in Canada.

-Travel fees may apply depending on the location and our availability.
+Travel fees may apply depending on the location and my availability.

-Our dog is huge part of our family, which is why we love when couples choose to incorporate pets into their session.
+My dog is huge part of my family, which is why I love when couples choose to incorporate pets into their session.
 Keep in mind that bringing a pet along often means that we’ll need to choose a pet friendly location.

-We recommend planning for your pet to be at the first part of your session and then either dropping them off or having a friend take them home.
-We won’t use the pet in every single photo so it’s also nice to have a friend available to hold him or her in between shots.
+I recommend planning for your pet to be at the first part of your session and then either dropping them off or having a friend take them home.
+I won’t use the pet in every single photo so it’s also nice to have a friend available to hold him or her in between shots.

 TIPS FOR LOOKING YOUR BEST

-When picking outfits we recommend keeping in mind the word “complement” rather than “match.”
+When picking outfits I recommend keeping in mind the word “complement” rather than “match.”
 For example, if the groom-to-be is wearing a blue and pink pastel plaid shirt, the bride-to-be may want to choose a long, soft blue dress.
-It can also be a great idea to choose “color-families,” such as pastels or jewel tones.
+It can also be a great idea to choose “colour-families,” such as pastels or jewel tones.

 Generally couples pick two outfits for an engagement session: a more formal outfit and a casual outfit.
-We recommend saving your favorite outfit for later in the session, when couples usually feel more comfortable in front of the camera.
-And don’t forget to bring a few accesorries!
+I recommend saving your favourite outfit for later in the session, when couples usually feel more comfortable in front of the camera.
+And don’t forget to bring a few accessories!
 Statement necklaces, cute shoes and classic watches are great ways to add detail to outfits.

 find it fast